heejungshim/JC-inference-techniques/README.md

 We read papers covering topics related to techniques for statistical inference and machine learning (including deep learning).
 Feel free to email me at <heejung.shim@unimelb.edu.au> if you'd like to join for discussion or you have any paper suggestions

-* We meet fortnightly on Monday at 4pm via zoom unless otherwise stated.
+* We meet fortnightly on Tuesday at 4pm via zoom unless otherwise stated.

 | Date        | Paper  | Discussion leader |
 | ------------|-----------------------|-----------------------|